docker/docs/storage/index.md

 If you use either bind mounts or volumes, keep the following in mind:

-- If you mount an **empty volume** into a directory in the container in which files or directories exist, these files or directories are propagated (copied) into the volume.
+- If you mount an **non-empty volume** into a directory in the container in which files or directories exist, these files or directories are propagated (copied) into the volume.
 Similarly, if you start a container and specify a volume which does not already exist, an empty volume is created for you.